 What will be taught and how will teaching change?

 Mathematics, like literacy, forms the basis from which individuals can study other subjects and disciplines.
-The mission of the Royal Society’s Advisory Committee for Mathematics Education (ACME) is to improve the mathematical and quantitative skills of young people.
+The mission of the Royal Society’s Advisory Committee on Mathematics Education (ACME) is to improve the mathematical and quantitative skills of young people.

 The Society’s Vision for science and mathematics education